Skip To Content

 Maximum Number of Rasters per Mosaic

 This defines the maximum number of rasters that can contribute to the output image.
 The default value is 20, meaning that no more than 20 rasters will contribute to a single request.
-Twenty is generally suitable, but if you're using small images, such as browse images or small tiles, then a larger value may be required.
-This is more important if users can make larger requests to the services.
-In many cases, a maximum of 20 rasters is sufficient for a screen full of imagery, but if a user makes a large export then the number of rasters required may be larger.
+Twenty is generally suitable, but if you're using small images, such as browse images or small tiles, a larger value may be required, especially if making larger requests to the services.
+In many cases, a maximum of 20 rasters is sufficient for a screen full of imagery, but if a user makes a large export, the number of rasters required may be larger.

 The effect of having a value too low is that there may be some gaps in the output image.
-This is one of the reasons that you may get good imagery when viewing the imagery, but get unexpected results when exporting or caching (such as missing images).
+This is one of the reasons that imagery may appear different when viewing the imagery than results when exporting or caching (such as missing images).
 Setting a value too high may result in some requests taking a long time if there are very large numbers of slightly overlapping images.
 This only matters if you're concerned about the request slowing your server or being slow to return to the user.

 Allowed and Default Mosaic Methods

 The mosaic method is the primary method of controlling the ordering of overlapping imagery.
-It is important that this is set appropriately to ensure that users connecting to services see the correct imagery and that they are allowed to modify the mosaic method to suit their needs.
+Set this appropriately to ensure that users connecting to services see the correct imagery and that they are allowed to modify the mosaic method to suit their needs.

-In some cases, the optimum ordering can not be defined by a single field.
-For example, it may be better to reduce the display priority of a scene with high cloud content or low nadir angles, so some workflows add a Best field, then compute the Best value using a mathematical operation based on a number of different attributes.
+In some cases, the optimum ordering cannot be defined by a single field.
+For example, it may be better to reduce the display priority of a scene with high cloud content or low nadir angles, so some workflows add a Best field and compute the Best value using a mathematical operation based on a number of different attributes.

 Some workflows set different mosaic methods by default.
 For example, when using aerial imagery, the mosaic method may be set to Closest To Nadir so that the imagery that is most vertical under the camera is displayed by default.
 Note that there are many rules that control the ordering of the imagery and that methods such as By Attribute and Closest to Center are affected also by the LoPS values.
-As a result, it is sometime necessary to set the LoPS value of imagery to a constant to stop the images being ordered based on their pixel size.
+As a result, you may need to set the LoPS value of imagery to a constant to stop the images being ordered based on their pixel size.

 See more about other mosaic methods in mosaic dataset properties.